Radiology Technologist Schools and Careers in Washington DC

 Projected Job Growth

-Estimates predict that radiologic technologist and technician positions will grow by 6.3% between 2018 and 2028 in Washington DC, with the creation of a projected 30 new rad tech jobs during that time frame.5 Nationally, projections call for 9% job growth for rad techs over the same time period.5 As of 2020, according to the Bureau of Labor Statistics (BLS), approximately 3,170 radiologic technologists were working in the Washington DC metro area, which is the tenth-highest employment level of rad techs among metropolitan areas in the US.6 The BLS reports that, as of 2020, rad techs in the DC area earned an average annual salary of $75,170.6 The BLS does not track occupational data for limited scope x-ray technicians.
-However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
+Estimates predict that radiologic technologist and technician positions will grow by 4.3% between 2020 and 2030 in Washington DC.5 Nationally, projections call for 8.6% job growth for rad techs over the same time period.5 According to the Bureau of Labor Statistics (BLS), as of 2022 approximately 3,360 radiologic technologists were working in the Washington DC metro area, which is the 10th-highest employment level of rad techs among metropolitan areas in the US.6 The BLS reports that, as of 2022, rad techs in the DC area earned an average annual salary of $80,410.6 The BLS does not track occupational data for limited-scope x-ray technicians.
+However, limited-scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
 MedStar Georgetown University Hospital, George Washington University Hospital, and Sibley Memorial Hospital are among the hospitals, imaging centers, doctors’ offices, and medical facilities that hire radiologic technologists and technicians in the Washington DC area.

 Washington DC Radiologic Technologist Salary by Metro Area